WaterNeRF: Neural Radiance Fields for Underwater Scenes: Conclusion Future Work

 \section{Conclusion \& Future Work}

-This work is the first to develop neural volume rendering for underwater scenes to enable novel view synthesis of underwater scenes with full scene restoration and dense depth estimation.
-WaterNeRF performs comparably for color correction, produces consistent scenes, and enables more accurate depth estimation.
-Improvement of underwater image quality can accelerate adoption of traditional robotic perception algorithms.
+This work is the first to leverage neural volume rendering for underwater scenes to enable novel view synthesis of underwater scenes with full scene restoration and dense depth estimation.
+Notably, WaterNeRF's improved scene consistency and 3D reconstruction ability demonstrate the importance of learning attenuation parameters for novel view synthesis.
 Future work includes using 3D object information and color from WaterNeRF to inform underwater manipulation and exploration tasks for marine robotic platforms.